Body suspected to be from California cliff crash found

 MENDOCINO, Calif.
-(AP) — A body has been recovered in the vicinity where an SUV plunged off a Northern California cliff, killing a family of eight last month.
+(AP) — A body was recovered Saturday in the vicinity where an SUV plunged off a Northern California cliff last month, killing a family of eight in what authorities suspect may have been an intentional crash.

-A statement Saturday by the Mendocino County Sheriff’s office says a body was found in the surf of the Pacific Ocean in Westport, California.
+The Mendocino County Sheriff’s office said in a statement that a couple vacationing along the coast saw a possible body, which was pulled from the surf Saturday afternoon by a third bystander.

-The body was pulled from the surf by a bystander and later recovered by Westport Fire Department personnel.
+The body appears to be that of an African American female, but the age and identity could not immediately be determined, said Lt.
+Shannon Barney.
+An autopsy is planned Tuesday to determine a cause of death.

-The sheriff’s office says it appears to be that of an African American female, but the age and identity could not immediately be determined.
-An autopsy is planned.
+While authorities said they believe the body may be that of one of two missing girls from the crash, positive identification will most likely be done by DNA analysis, which could take weeks.

 Most Read Nation & World Stories